sethupro/sethu/README.md

-The provided code snippet performs the following tasks:
+The provided code snippet performs the following tasks and I've used it to analyze however large data sets I've had with the csv below shown as a sample:
 Imports Necessary Libraries:
 pandas is imported as pd for data manipulation and analysis.
 ProfileReport from the ydata_profiling library is imported for generating a comprehensive data profiling report.